hashicorp/terraform-provider-azurerm/website/docs/r/storage_disks_pool.html.markdown

 * `subnet_id` - (Required) The ID of the Subnet for the Disk Pool.
 Changing this forces a new Disks Pool to be created.

 ---

-* `additional_capabilities` - (Optional) Specifies a list of additional capabilities for a Disk Pool.
-Changing this forces a new Disks Pool to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Disks Pool.